 12. Poll Everywhere

-Gamified learning platforms offer a great learning experience.
+Gamified learning platforms offer a great experience when it comes to teaching and learning.

-Not only do these platforms help igniting learners’ interest but add fun and excitement to the learning process.
-This makes it easy for students and professionals to absorb and retain information in no time.
+Not only do these platforms help ignite learners’ interest but also add fun and excitement to the teaching process.
+This makes it easy for teachers to connect and engage students even during the most information-intensive and critical sessions.

 All these platforms are great alternatives to Kahoot.
-Try the one you like.
+Based on your requirements and the features they offer, you can pick one and get started.

 Enjoyed the post?